-The underlying technology and operating principle for 64MP and 48MP camera sensors are exactly the same.
-Going by the marketing talk, the quad-pixel sensors combine 4 pixels resulting in one big pixel that can effectively gather more light, thus resulting in better details and better dynamic range.
+The underlying technology and operating principle for 64MP and for that matter 48MP or 108MP camera sensors are exactly the same.
+Going by the marketing speak, the quad-pixel sensors combine 4 pixels resulting in one big pixel that can effectively gather more light, thus resulting in better details and better dynamic range.

 That’s not entirely wrong, but not exactly how things work in practice.

-The individual pixel-size is reduced to 0.8μm and four of these are clubbed under one pixel of overlaying Bayer’s filter (resulting in one 1.6μm effective pixel).
+The individual pixel size gets reduced and four of these are clubbed under one pixel of overlaying Bayer’s filter (resulting in one bigger effective pixel).
 The overall size of the sensor is still significantly bigger than the usual 12MP or 16MP sensor, and that’s a good thing.
-For instance, Samsung’s 64MP GW1 sensor is 33% larger than the current 48MP sensors.
+For instance, Samsung’s 64MP GW1 sensor is 33% larger than its 48MP counterpart.

 As our experience with 48MP sensors has corroborated, these sensors haven’t been designed for use at full resolution and the 64MP sensors will yield the best results at 16MP resolution.
 The improvement in image quality of midrange phones using such sensors is primarily because of the software smartly using these theoretical sub-pixels.